 For some kids it will be harder because they won’t be naturally athletic, or they don’t like activity as much.
 But they don’t have to adore it.
 Kids are expected to do other things they don’t adore, from taking out the garbage to calculus homework.
 A certain amount of activity should be a health thing; it’s not optional.
 But you need to be a model for that too.
-So if you’re shouting out orders from the sofa with your bag of chips, that’s probably not going to work.
-But if you include your kid in activities with you, or if you at least model, “I’m going to go to the gym,” or “I’m going to take a run,” you are showing them an essential part of living.
+If you include your kid in activities with you, or if you at least model, “I’m going to go to the gym,” or “I’m going to take a run,” you are showing them an essential part of living.

 7. Set limits on clothing (or lack of same)

 Of course you want to encourage your daughter’s self-expression, but I think many parents are erring too far in the direction of letting young girls dress provocatively.
 The problem is that it sends a message the girls might not even intend — and gets them into sexual situations much earlier than they are ready for.
 I’m not saying you have to make your daughter dress like a nun, but frankly she just shouldn’t be dressing sexy for school.

 When a girl gets a lot of attention for being hot, what she’s processing is that she’s being valued for how big her boobs are, or how long her legs are.
 So who cares then if I worked hard and really learned a lot in math?